 The main loop is open year round for reservations.
 It has 15 full-hookup sites, 34 standard sites and three primitive sites.
 Maximum site length is 60 feet (limited availability).

-for the 2017 summer season: There are four cabins in the main loop available first come, first served this camping season.
+There are four cabins in the main loop available first come, first served.
 These cabins will eventually go on the reservation system.
 Each cabin is furnished with a queen-size futon, bunk bed that sleeps three, table with four chairs and small end table.
 Each cabin can accommodate up to five guests.
 Outside is a picnic table and fire pit with grate.
 Bathrooms and showers are nearby.
 All cabins are air conditioned and heated, but visitors should take along blankets and warm clothing as evenings can be cool.
 Pets are only allowed in cabin C-1 with a $15 per night pet fee.

 The tree loop, open May 15 - Sept.
 15 for reservations, has 56 campsites.
 Tree loop has a vehicle size restriction and cannot accommodate RV s over 18 feet, including trailers and motor homes.
 Important: Only one vehicle allowed at the campsite.
 All other vehicles must park in overflow parking areas provided.

 The park has one campsite that is part of the Cascadia Marine Trail.
 It is available to wind/human powered beachable watercraft on a first-come, first-served basis.
 The site has picnic table and a fire ring.